-At Kraayeveld Law Offices, P.C., our Holland, MI divorce attorneys are skilled, experienced, and future-focused advocates for clients.
+At Kraayeveld Family Law, our Holland, MI divorce attorneys are skilled, experienced, and future-focused advocates for clients.
 We understand the challenges that come with ending a marriage.
 You do not have to go through this alone.
 If you have any questions about divorce, our family law team is here to help.
 To set up a confidential initial appointment with a top Michigan family lawyer, please contact us today.

 Understanding the Divorce Process in Michigan

 Are you preparing to file for divorce in Holland?
 It is imperative that you have an understanding of how the divorce process works under Michigan state law.
 Here are some of the most vital things to keep in mind about the laws and process for ending a marriage in Michigan:

 - A No Fault Divorce Standard: Michigan operates under a no fault divorce standard, which means that either spouse can initiate a divorce without having to prove fault or misconduct.
 The only requirement is that the marriage has broken down irretrievably—meaning that there is no reasonable chance of reconciliation.
 Most divorces in Michigan are ultimately uncontested.
 Though, a no-fault divorce could still be a contested divorce.
 Litigation may be required for key issues such as property division, alimony, or child custody.

 - 180 Day Residency Requirement: In order to file for divorce in Michigan, at least one spouse must have lived in the state for at least 180 days.
 A divorce petition should be filed in the proper county—meaning where you and/or your spouse resides.
 For example, a divorce in Holland should generally be filed in Ottawa County.